Interactive Symbolic Regression through Offline Reinforcement Learning: A Co-Design Framework: Details of Dataset Generation and Action Space

-The training set, and SSDNC benchmark are generated following the guidelines provided by~\citet{li2022transformer}.
-We sample each non-leaf node following the unnormalized weighted distribution shown in Table \ref{Unnormalized}.
-The database approximately contains $100,000$ unique expressions' skeletons.
-Then the training set is generated by re-sampling $50$ numerical constants for each skeleton.
-The SSDNC benchmark includes approximately $100$ unique expression skeletons and $10$ re-sampled numerical constants for each skeleton.
-In this work, at every time step $t$, we consider $30$ different operations, which is listed below in Table \ref{action_space}.
+The training set and SSDNC benchmark are generated under the guidelines provided by \citet{li2022transformer}.
+We sample each non-leaf node following the unnormalized distribution shown in \cref{tab:unormalized probabilities of unary and binary operators used by the dataset generator}.
+The database approximately contains $100,000$ unique expression skeletons.
+Then the training set is generated by sampling $50$ numerical constants for each skeleton.
+The SSDNC benchmark includes approximately $100$ unique expression skeletons and $10$ sampled numerical constants for each skeleton.

+In this work, at every decision step $t$, we consider $30$ different operations, which is listed below in \cref{tab:action space and corresponding id}.